1. Preface

 8443

-After these system changes, router management is ready to handle router connections through HTTPS.
-Go to the router list and download the startup configuration again.
-We’ve added a router for testing purposes in the previous section of the installation guide.
-If you extract the tarball archive now and open again the file ConnectionProfile_xxx.txt, you should recognize a different configuration, that includes a client certificate and a client private key and several other commands.
+After these system changes, router management is prepared to handle router connections via HTTPS.
+Access the router list and download the startup configuration again.
+A router for testing purposes was added in the previous section of the installation guide.
+If the tarball archive is extracted now and the file ConnectionProfile_xxx.txt is opened, a different configuration should be recognizable, which includes a client certificate, a client private key, and several other commands.

-If the download of the startup configurations fails, you missed something during configuration.
+If the download of the startup configurations fails, it indicates that something was missed during the configuration process.

 10.4.
 Add TLS client-authentication

-If you register a new router in the router management application, a client certificate for the new router is generated automatically.
-This client certificate is included in the startup configuration of the router and will be installed on the router.
+When a new router is registered in the router management application, a client certificate for the router is automatically generated.
+This client certificate is included in the router’s startup configuration and will be installed on the router.

-Never use HTTPS protocol for the CRL distribution endpoint.
-This can lead to download failures.
+The HTTPS protocol shall never be used for the CRL distribution endpoint, as this can lead to download failures.
 Always use plain, unsecured HTTP.
-Since the CRL doesn’t includes sensitive information and is signed by the associated CA, no security concerns exists.
+Since the CRL does not contain sensitive information and is signed by the associated CA, there are no security concerns.

-Change back to your console to setup NGINX.
+Return to the console to set up NGINX.

 Download the new certificate authority in PEM format.